 Our goal is to train sports medicine fellows to rise to their fullest potential and become future leaders who excel in all aspects of orthopaedic care.
 Surgeons completing this fellowship will be qualified to enter an academic or private-practice career.

-Fellows will be a part of a multidisciplinary team collaborating with specially trained physicians, nurses, therapists, technicians and social workers with the capability of providing total orthopaedic care to the patient.
+Fellows will be a part of a multidisciplinary team collaborating with fellowship trained physicians, athletic trainers, nurses, therapists, technicians and social workers with the capability of providing total orthopaedic care to patients including athletes of all ages.

 Exposure